 External professional advice has only been sought for routine business matters.

-The Board has agreed that a formal external Board evaluation will be undertaken during the current year.
-This will take into account both the requirements of the QCA Corporate Governance Code (2018) and the Financial Reporting Council’s Guidance on
+The Board has agreed that a formal Board evaluation should be undertaken during the current year.
+This will take into account both the requirements of the QCA Corporate Governance Code (2018) and the Financial Reporting Council’s Guidance on Board Effectiveness.

 There is a performance evaluation undertaken of all Directors being proposed for re-election to ensure their performance continues to be effective and in the case of Non-Executive Directors that their continuing independence and time commitment to the role is demonstrated.

-Given the nature of the Group’s activities, Totally plc is subject to significant external scrutiny from Commissioning Groups and Regulators.
+Given the nature of the Group’s activities, Totally plc is subject to significant external scrutiny from Clinical Commissioning Groups and regulators.
 The business is fully compliant with all NHS requirements for governance, information security and quality management.

-There is a formal agenda at each Board meeting which includes an operational update from the Chief Executive Officer, financial updates from the Finance Director and a detailed clinical quality update, including any interface with regulators from the Clinical Quality Director.
-The reports from the Executive Directors cover all business units within the Group and also covers new business opportunities.
+There is a formal agenda at each Board meeting which includes an operational update from the Chief Executive Officer, financial updates from the Finance Director and a detailed Clinical Quality update, including any interface with regulators from the Clinical Quality Director.
+The reports from the Executive Directors cover all business units within the Group and also cover new business opportunities.
 Strategic issues are dealt with at each Board meeting by the Chairman.

-Within the annual calendar of Board meetings, there is normally an annual budget presentation at which the Senior Management team presents its budget for the forthcoming financial year.
+Within the annual calendar of Board meetings there is normally an annual budget presentation at which the Executive team presents its budget for the forthcoming financial year.

 The Non-Executive Directors are encouraged to attend visits to the individual operating businesses to discuss performance and other issues with the management teams.

-During the course of the year, other matters considered by the Board have included annual and half-year results announcements, AGM resolutions, interactions with NHS England and the CQC, reports from the Group Clinical Governance Board, principal risks and uncertainties, shareholder communications and
+During the course of the year, other matters considered by the Board have included annual and half year results announcements, AGM resolutions, interactions with NHS England and the CQC, reports from the Group Clinical Governance Board, principal risks and uncertainties, shareholder communications and management incentivisation.

 Board papers are circulated to the Directors at least three clear business days in advance of the meetings to enable proper consideration of the content of the papers.